vanderhoornm/android-MythTV-Leanfront/README.md

 Leanfront is a frontend for MythTV that runs on Android TV and Amazon Fire TV devices.
 Leanfront supports playback of recordings and videos from MythTV.
 It can also schedule recordings using voice search or a program guide, and search for recordings or videos using voice.

+Leanfront can be installed from the Google play store or the Amazon store, depending on your device.

 <details><summary>Table of Contents</summary>

 - [Main Screen](#main-screen)